yuktiaggarwal29gh/product-leadership-final/01-strategy/strategy-and-okrs.md

 ----------000000000000

-- **Management systems: the metrics and rituals that keep your choices alive quarter to quarter.:** Core metric: % of eligible field users completing at least one meaningful documentation action per shift, tracked separately for mid-market churn-risk accounts and $50M+ enterprise accounts.
+- **Management systems: the metrics and rituals that keep your choices alive quarter to quarter.:

-Business validation: Track retention and churn by field-adoption cohort to determine whether increased field adoption actually improves customer retention.

-Experience metrics: Median time from opening Meridian to a completed field update and % of field documentation completed without switching to camera, text, or another workflow.

-Enterprise guardrails: Enterprise renewal, finance/compliance usage, data integrity, and critical workflow reliability must remain at or above defined thresholds.

-Rituals: Weekly field-adoption review; monthly field observation/customer reality checks; quarterly strategy review connecting field adoption to retention and revenue.

-Falsification trigger: If field adoption materially improves without corresponding improvement in retention after two quarters, reassess the assumption that field adoption is the primary driver of churn.

 ## Name your one hard no
 - **Your one hard no:** We will not remove or materially degrade finance/compliance capabilities that are proven drivers of enterprise retention.
 However, we will reconsider investment levels and architecture if those capabilities unnecessarily constrain field adoption.